-More and more states are allowing online Driver's Ed for the classroom portion of the training.
-Taking the classroom portion of Driver’s Ed online is not only a time-saver, it should save you money, too.
-Here’s what we recommend.
-Our methodology for recommending these courses appears in the article below:
+More states are allowing student drivers to take the classroom portion of driver's ed online - especially now.
+Taking the classroom portion of Driver’s Ed online is not only a time-saver, it should save you money too.
+Here are the online classes we recommend:

 These courses are designed to help new drivers qualify for a learner's permit and fulfill the classroom requirements towards earning a driver's license.
 You can expect to receive a driver's education transcript after passing the course.
 When you receive that transcript, you can then register for your driving hours with a certified instructor.